jpjuvo/camelyon17-multilevel/README.md

 ## Methodology
 1. Build one or more convolutional neural network (CNN) architectures that use information from different zoom levels.
-Design one, otherwise similar architecture for comparison that uses only data from the highest zoom level.
+Design one, otherwise similar architecture for comparison that uses only data from the highest zoom level (baseline).
-2. Split Cameleon17 training data set to training, validation, and test parts.
+2. Split Cameleon17 training data set to training and test parts (split by centers).
 3. Sample Camelyon17 training and validation set.
 Sample evenly from tumor and normal areas.
 Sample only from the tissue areas (Otsu or another thresholding method).
 4. Sample Cameleon17 test set covering all tissue parts.
 Overlapping sampling.
-5. Train models and measure the performance on the validation set.
+5. Train models and measure the center-fold cross-validation performance.
 Binary classification metric: ROC AUC.
 Optimize architectures and training hyper-parameters.
 6. Predict probability heatmaps for the test set and threshold for tumor detection.